-At European scale, the most critical taxa are Andreaea nivalis (Near Threatened, according to "EU" red list), Hymelonoma compactum (Data Deficient according to both European red lists), Politrychastrum sexangulare (Near Threatened, according to "EU", and Vulnerable, according to "EU 28") and Ptychostomum funkii (Vulnerable, according to "EU", and Near Threatened, according to "EU 28").
+European red lists), Politrychastrum sexangulare (near threatened, according to "EU", and vulnerable, according to "EU 28") and Ptychostomum funkii (vulnerable, according to "EU", and near threatened, according to "EU 28").

-Ecologically, all the species are linked to rocky, gravelly and sandy habitats, even if some of them also colonize more organic soils (7 species, 21% of the total number of species; in Tab.
+Ecologically, all the species are linked to rocky, gravelly, and sandy habitats, even if some of them also colonize more organic soils (7 species, 21% of the total number of species; in Tab.
 1, species with "H" microhabitat preference).
-12 species (36%, Tab.
-1) need high levels of humidity and can be associated with water streams, while only three species (9%) are associated to dry conditions.
-Five species (15%) are linked to shaded places.
+A total of 12 species (36%, Tab.
+1) need high levels of humidity and can be associated with water streams, while only three species (9%) are associated with dry conditions and 5 species (15%) are linked to shaded places.

-Excluding generalist species, mosses found on Lazaunkar are usually linked to acidic soils, apart from Dicranum brevifolium and Encalypta alpina that are usually linked to more alkaline soils.
+Excluding generalist species, mosses found on Lazaunkar are usually linked to acidic soils, apart from Dicranum brevifolium and Encalypta alpina which are usually linked to more alkaline soils.
 Species from Cima Uomo are usually linked to alkaline soils, except for Pohlia cruda.

-Concerning the altitudinal distribution of species found, the Lazaunkar site shows a higher percentage of species strictly related to high-altitude environments, while in the Cima Uomo site only one high-altitude species was found (Fig. 3).
+Concerning the altitudinal distribution of species found, the Lazaunkar site shows a higher percentage of species strictly related to high-altitude environments, while in the Cima Uomo site, only one high-altitude species was found (Fig. 3).